 Navratri is a time for festivities as well as fasting.
 Many communities across India abstain from consuming alcohol, onion, garlic or non-vegetarian food during this time, and some restrict their diet even more severely during these nine days dedicated to Goddess Durga.

 Although most people fast for spiritual purification at this time, there’s a scientific explanation to it as well.
 Navratri coincides with the changing seasons, a time when the body’s immunity is low and people are more likely to fall ill.
 Avoiding rich foods and detoxing with ingredients that are light, easy-to-digest and full of nutrients such as protein and fiber is the best way to prepare your body for the transition.

 While these ingredients may be excellent for health, the preparation style of typical Navratri fast fare isn’t as kind to your waistline.
 Kuttu Ki Puri, Sabudana Vada, potato chips, Makhane Ki Kheer and other delicacies are deep-fried or loaded with sugar, so avoid them.
-I’d recommend sticking to protein-rich fruits, nuts and low-fat dairy.
+It is recommended that you stick to protein-rich fruits, nuts and low-fat dairy.
 What’s amazing is that nature has done most of the work for us.
 The seasonal fruits during Navratri are the healthiest options that you have to choose from.

 Here are 10 food items to eat if you’re fasting for Navratri:

 Kuttu atta, or buckwheat flour, is packed with high fiber that helps in detoxification of the body.
 It is also rich in proteins, B-complex vitamins and minerals like phosphorus, magnesium, iron, zinc, copper and manganese.